Phra Mae Thorani: Buddhist water libation

 Photograph of a libation ceremony in 1900.

 In Buddhism in Burma, the water ceremony (yay zet cha), which involves the ceremonial pouring of water from a glass into a vase, drop by drop, concludes most Buddhist ceremonies including donation celebrations and feasts.
 This ceremonial libation is done to share the accrued merit with all other living beings in all 31 planes of existence.
 While the water is poured, a confession of faith, called the hsu taung imaya dhammanu, is recited and led by the monks.
 Then, the merit is distributed by the donors, called ahmya wei, by saying Ahmya ahmya ahmya yu daw mu gya ba gon law three times, with the audience responding thadu, Pali for "well done."
 The earth goddess, known in Burmese as Wathondara (ဝသုန္ဒရာ) or Wathondare (ဝသုန္ဒရေ), is invoked to witness these meritorious deeds.
 Afterward, the libated water is poured on soil outside, to return the water to the goddess.

 Modern use as a symbol

+ML Pattaratorn Chirapravati holds that Phra Mae Thorani's role in Thai Buddhism has changed over the past hundred years.
+She is now venerated not only as the goddess who defeated Māra, but for good fortune, and as a symbol of fertility, peace and happiness, with a belief that she can wash away sickness.
+Freestanding images of her now stand outside temple halls as well as within them, among them an early 21st-century bronze about 60 centimetres high at Wat Pichaiyat in Thonburi.

 Phra Mae Thorani is featured in the logo of: